brombal/stylix-docs/markdown/custom-props.md

 ### Style blocks

 Style blocks let you define entire style snippets and use them with a single prop.
-To create a style block, specify the desired prop name as the key, and the styles object as the value:
+To create a style block, specify the desired prop name as the key, and the style object as the value:

 ```tsx-render
 import { customProps } from '@stylix/core';